 Attackers also targeted a nearby army camp.

-Jammu and Kashmir chief minister Omar Abdullah said the attacks were aimed at derailing the peace process, ahead of talks between the Indian and Pakistani prime ministers on the sidelines of the United Nations General Assembly in New York City this week.
+Omar Abdullah, Chief Minister of Jammu and Kashmir, said the attacks were aimed at derailing the peace process ahead of talks between the Indian and Pakistani prime ministers on the sidelines of the United Nations General Assembly in New York City this week.

 Indian Prime Minister Manmohan Singh released a statement calling the attacks "heinous" and vowing that they will not throw off track the efforts to find a resolution to the tensions between India and Pakistan.